bscofield/when-i-run-things/technology.md

 * Deployment infrastructure is tested and validated.
 * System configuration is done as readably as it can be (so we favor, e.g., Ansible over Chef).
 * Servers are immutable below the application level (i.e., you can deploy to an existing instance, but you have to spin up new instances if you want to change anything outside of the application repo).
+* We will work towards *eliminating SSH access* to production servers, but we'll do our best to be safe until we get to that point.
+That includes setting up the default application console to access a read-only copy of the database, for instance.
 * Standing up a new instance of a service should be trivial; load balancers, etc. should automatically take the new resource into account.
 * Standing up a new service should be nearly as trivial, which means it should be as automated as we can make it.
 * Continuous deployment is the name of the game, with CI as a gatekeeper and feature flags aplenty.